skkestrel/koatl/docs/formatting.md

     3
 ]

-# Records replace dicts in Koatl - they behave similarly to Javascript objects
+# {} defines a Record, not a dict - they're a subclass of dict that behaves like Javascript objects
 my_record = {
     1: 4
     asdf: 4